Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 South African Embassy, Bangkok, Thailand (also responsible for Myanmar): +66 2 659 2900.

-The city has seen a big increase in tourists recently, and infrastructure is improving to accommodate visitors, but one hopes Yangon won't lose its charm and off-the-beaten track appeal as it becomes more popular.
-It is a safe and exciting city to explore, though it still retains its off-beaten-track appeal.
+The city has seen a big increase in tourists recently, and infrastructure is improving to accommodate visitors.
+Hopefully Yangon won't lose its charm and off-the-beaten track appeal as it becomes more popular.

-The temples can best be viewed via bicycle which allows for independent exploration as bike trails link all the temples.
-This attraction still feels relatively undiscovered and allows visitors to fell that they are the only ones exploring a temple.
-Each is thoroughly unique so one can spend days exploring and remain enthralled.
-Sunset is prime time in Bagan as locals and visitors alike head for the highest temples to enjoy the magnificent sunsets over the stupa-dotted plain.
+The temples can best be viewed via bicycle, which allows for independent exploration as bike trails link all the temples.
+This attraction still feels relatively undiscovered and allows visitors to feel that they are the only ones exploring a temple.
+Each is thoroughly unique so visitors can spend days exploring and remain enthralled.
+Sunset is prime time in Bagan, as locals and visitors alike head for the highest temples to enjoy the magnificent sunsets over the stupa-dotted plain.
 Another popular way of seeing the temples is from the air, in a hot air balloon.

-This beautiful 10-mile (15km) palm-lined beach is almost free of tourists.
+Ngwe Saung is one of the most laid-back places in the country, where visitors can unwind along a gorgeous, 10-mile (15km) stretch of palm-lined beach.
 A small touristy village has materialised on the beach's parallel road, with craft stalls selling cheap trinkets and delicious seafood.
 At low tide a small island appears which you can walk to and around.

 Package tours can arrange transport and hotel, but the beach is easy to get to from Yangon without pre-arrangement.
 The bus station next to Yangon's train station sells tickets for the five to six hour ride to the lovely coast.
 However, passengers should be wary of being passed off to smaller buses and charged again.
-Ngwe Saung is not yet thronged by the crowds of tourists it deserves, and those who like their beaches remote and pristine will love this coastline.
-It is a popular excursion from Yangon, and many choose to stay one or two nights to enjoy the lovely beaches.
+Ngwe Saung is a popular excursion from Yangon, and many choose to stay one or two nights to enjoy the lovely beaches.

 Aside from sightseeing, shopping is Mandalay's major pastime.
 A jewel market, where visitors can watch craftsmen shape gems, is worth a visit.
 Crafts such as monk's umbrellas, gold leaf, ornate furniture, and lacquer-ware are made and sold within the city.
-Motorbike taxis are avalible, as are trishaws which are traditionally used in rural Myanmar.
+Motorbike taxis are available, as are trishaws, which are traditionally used in rural Myanmar.